juancoob/Vegginner/README.md

 This app is intended for people who are curious and/or willing to be vegan.
 It's still under development, but these are its main features:

 - [ ] Shows information about how we could change our habits.
-- [ ] Displays quick advices about how to tackle some common situations and questions.
+- [ ] Displays quick suggestions about how to tackle some common situations and questions.
 - [ ] Offers how to replace some animal products with vegan ones.
 - [x] Proposes some recipes to make.
 - [x] Marks in google maps some places to eat.